StudyCrew/StudyCrew/README.md

 StudyCrew is committed to making education accessible, collaborative, and engaging through innovative learning platforms.
 Our vision is to provide every student with the resources and community they need to reach their full potential.
 If you have any questions or inquiries, feel free to reach out to us at [development@studycrew.world](mailto:development@studycrew.world).

+## Features
+The first feature we’ll develop is study groups, which includes a Q&A board, a group chat, and a section for shared materials.
+Additionally, the first version includes a personal dashboard, a user profile page, and a settings page.
+Feel free to check out the Figma prototype of [StudyCrew 0.1](https://www.figma.com/design/1Z1NIZIPE7TTqQXM7xk8av/StudyCrew-Prototype?node-id=0-1&t=vPRN1e1icTnXHebJ-1)!
+For future versions, we consider implementing tutoring, learning paths, shared flashcards, and more.

 ## Getting Started

 To begin, follow these steps: